tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

 ## Quick table of Findings

 * When you watch a video, the eight related content might be the same (fixed recommendation) or dynamic.
 In this first test we were testing a video published on PH 11 years ago and another one 24 hours before the test.
 With this frame, might be simply to say _old videos get their recommendation frozen while new video are subject to testing_, and this insights gives us a new research direction.
-* The homepage of PornHub has 5 to 7 sections.
-Only two of these sections are personalized for individual, _the priority PornHub gives is to what PornHub wants to push_.
+* The homepage of PornHub has 5 sections (which we split in three macro-sections).
+Only one of this is personalized for individual, _the priority PornHub gives is to what PornHub wants to push_.
 * _Recommendation doesn't seem to be personalized_ in our test.
 We know it should be, we didn't yet isolated a clear evidence.

 # <center> 2.
 The test </center>